esmeraldo17/esmeraldo17/README.md

 ## About Me

-Hey My Name is Esmeraldo Alberto, I'm a Web Developer.
+I'm a Web Developer.
 I am a Tech Enthusiast.
 Looking forward to learn new skills and add them in the list.
 I Love studying about self-developmentet, i love animals and definetily i love the moon.
   <hr>
 </div>